Banuba/banuba-sdk-flutter/README.md

 ### License

 Test all SDK features for free during a 14-day trial.
-[Contact us](https://www.banuba.com/support) to start your [Face AR trial](https://www.banuba.com/facear-sdk/face-filters#form).
+Send us a message to start the to start your [Face AR trial](https://www.banuba.com/facear-sdk/face-filters#form).
+Feel free to [contact us](https://www.banuba.com/support) if you have any questions regarding Banuba Flutter Plugin.

 ### Installation